lecorrr/demoSpringBoot/README.md

-Running java project with so far:
+Running java project with, so far:
 > Spring Boot